 How the process works

-In terms of section 233(4) of the Children’s Act 38 of 2005, a person must prove that he or she was counseled by an adoption social worker before signing permission for the adoption.
+In terms of section 233(4) of the Children’s Act 38 of 2005, a person must prove that he or she was counselled by an adoption social worker before signing permission for the adoption.

-The presiding officer must in private explain to the parent exactly how and when all parental rights will be transferred to the adoptive parents.
-All legal guardians must go through this same procedure, this includes the maternal grandparents in the case of a minor birth mother, as well as the child if the child is over the age of 10.
-The parental rights are only cancelled when the final adoption order is signed and not when Form 61 is signed.
-A post-adoption agreement, which allows the parent future contact with the child, can be made through a court order at the same time when the adoption order is signed.
+The presiding officer must explain in private to the parent exactly how and when all parental rights will be transferred to the adoptive parents.
+Legal guardians must go through this same procedure, this includes the maternal grandparents in the case of a minor birth mother, as well as the child if the child is over the age of 10.

 Two different, but equally legal, ways of adoption are possible in terms of the Children’s Act: